Reviewed by Josianne Campbell

 How to Make Your Education Benefits Go Further

 College classes can be expensive, so stretch your veterans education benefits as far as you can by taking online college courses.
 Pay attention to tuition and other rates and make wise choices so your benefits will serve you well.
-For example, enrolling in community college to earn an associate degree online, you can transfer to a four-year university to get your bachelor’s degree or even a Master’s in the time permitted by your benefit.
+For example, by enrolling in a community college to earn an associate degree online, you can transfer to a four-year university to get your bachelor’s degree or even a master’s in the time permitted by your benefit.
 Taking college classes online can save time as well as money, so you earn your degree quickly and apply your benefit to the next level degree or pass the benefit along to your family.

 We salute our veterans who serve the United States every day, whether as a full-time soldier or an able reservist.
 We’re proud to offer you high quality, cost-effective college courses that transfer to many colleges and universities, and we look forward to working with you on your educational journey.